garystafford/cd-maturity-model/README.md

 # CD Maturity Model - Gap Analysis Visualization Tool

 A gap analysis visualization tool for the '[Continuous Delivery Maturity Model](https://secure.surveymonkey.com/_resources/28183/23008183/bf361750-7418-458f-85a6-6c07333e4986.png)'.
 Based on model from the book, '**Continuous Delivery:** _Reliable Software Releases through Build, Test, and Deployment Automation_', by Jez Humble and David Farley, available on [Amazon](http://www.amazon.com/dp/0321601912).

-This JavaScript-based application provides a visual comparison, based on a radar graph, also known as a spider graph, of the six areas of practice of the CD Maturity Model, across multiple applications platforms, business units, or functional divisions within your SDLC.
+This JavaScript-based application displays a visual comparison, based on a radar graph, also known as a spider graph, of the six areas of practice of the CD Maturity Model, across multiple applications platforms, business units, or functional divisions within your SDLC.

 The Maturity Model Gap Analysis Tool is applicable to many discipline, not only Continuous Delivery.
-The application is built to be easily adaptable, by changing the data file.
+The application is built to be fully configurable and easily adaptable, by modifying the data file (`js/data/data_radar.js`).

 [![CD Gap Analysis](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example_thumbnail.png?raw=true)](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example.png?raw=true)